 Simon's primary weapon is the Vampire Killer, which starts as a short-range leather whip.
 It can be upgraded to a flail-style chain whip with increased damage by collecting a whip power-up.
 The chain whip can be further upgraded by collecting a second power-up to extend its range.
 Simon can only crack his whip straight ahead to attack enemies with it; however, he can whip while jumping to strike at mid-air targets.

-By collecting hearts in single and quintuple increments, Simon can expend one to use one of five subweapons that he can find from candles or enemy drops.
+By collecting Hearts, Simon can use one of five sub-weapons that can be found by whipping candles or as item drops from defeated enemies.
 The Dagger is extremely weak, slow, and is more of a hindrance than a help.
-The Axe is thrown in an upward arc useful for taking out enemies camping out above the staircase you're walking up.
+The Axe is thrown in an upward arc, useful for taking out enemies hiding or flying above Simon.
 The Holy Water is a short-range "firebomb" that can stop enemies in their tracks while doing constant damage.
 The Cross is a boomerang that covers the entire distance of the screen when thrown.
-And finally, the stopwatch stops all regular enemies in their tracks at a cost of five hearts.
-All the weapons but the stopwatch can also be upgrade to a double and triple shot, allowing multiple uses of the weapon at the same time.
+Lastly, the Stopwatch stops all regular enemies in their tracks at a cost of five hearts.
+All the weapons but the Stopwatch can also be upgraded to a double and triple shot, allowing multiple uses of the weapon at the same time.

 Ports, Re-Releases, and Recreations